Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 - Scissors, pencil, ruler, and possibly fabric glue

-Directions for Making a Heart Bookmark
+How to Make a Heart Bookmark

-2. Trace your heart template on to your felt fabric.
+Step 2.
+Trace your heart template onto your felt fabric.
 You will need two pieces of felt for each heart (one for the front and one for the back).
 You can use the same color for all your hearts, or make each one out of a different color.
 I made my bookmark using three hearts in a row, but you can build your bookmark with two to five hearts.

 Step 3.
 Once you have traced the heart template on all of your pieces of felt, cut out your fabric hearts.

 Sewing Your Top Heart

 Step 7.
 Sew together the front and back of your heart by sewing around the edge.
 Be sure to sew in your ribbon handle as you work around your heart.

 Adding More Hearts to Your Bookmark

 Step 8.
 Take the pieces for your next heart and put them together as you did in Step 5.

 Step 10.
 I embellished my second heart with some tulle and sequin.
-First I cut a small piece of tulle to cover my heart.
+First, I cut a small piece of tulle to cover my heart.
 I sewed the tulle in place at the same time as I sewed around the edges of my heart.
 As I sewed around the heart, I left an opening to insert my sequin.

 Step 12.
 Repeat Steps 8 and 9 to continue to add hearts to your bookmark.
 To decorate my bottom heart, I simply tacked on a piece of Valentine's Day ribbon and secured it in place as I sewed around the shape.
 Then I trimmed the ends of my ribbon to meet the sides of my heart.
 You can put a little white craft glue on the cut ends of your ribbon to keep them from fraying.
 Make sure your glue will dry clear.